rootz491/JavaScript-basics/readme.md

 ## note:

     1.  == can be used to check for equality, but we use === to strict typeCheck to ensure that type and value, both are same.
-    2.  this refers to window object.
+    2.  'this' refers to window object.
     3.  cannot compare objects.
     4.  var str = "karan";                   // type : string
         var str = new string("karan");       // type : object